-Memorial plaques to the Lubanians who died in the First World War and the War of Independence in the Lubana Lutheran Church
+Memorial plaques for Lubāna residents who fell in World War I and the War of Independence at the Lubāna Lutheran Church

 Memorial site

-Located in Lubāna, Baznīcas Street 1, in the Lutheran Church.
+Located in Lubāna, Baznīcas Street 1, in the Lutheran church.

 Used sources and references: